Landgate/Unearthed/README.md

 }
 ```

-For easier viewing of layers.json use the [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) Chrome extension or the free online [JSON Visualisation](http://chris.photobooks.com/json/default.htm) tool.
+For easier viewing of layers.json use the [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) Chrome extension or a free online [JSON Visualisation](http://chris.photobooks.com/json/default.htm) tool.

-> **Coming Soon:** We're hard at work on a brand new search and discovery tool!
-We'll intergrate all of this information and more in a single easy to use web interface with handy tools for developers.

 ## **Locate** Map Service
 We also have our *Locate* map service available with a wide variety of WA Government data available for use.
 For more information check out [its GitHub page](https://github.com/Landgate/Locate).

 ## Accessing Data
-This section will serve as a **brief** introduction to developing off of the SLIP platform.
+This section will serve as a brief introduction to developing off of the SLIP platform.
 More detailed information, step-by-step guides, tutorials, code samples, and much more are available on our **[SLIP Developer Documentation](https://github.com/Landgate/slip-developer-documentation/wiki)**.

 > Code samples are available for all of these libraries over on our [SLIP Code Samples](https://github.com/Landgate/slip-code-samples) page.
 Check them out!

 ### Spatial whatnow?
-If you're new to working with spatial data we can highly recommend a read through of [GIS for Dummies](http://wiki.openstreetmap.org/wiki/GIS_for_Dummies_(written_by_a_dummy)).
+If you're new to working with spatial data we can highly recommend a read through of the excellent [mapschool.io](http://mapschool.io/) site.

 ### I just need to be able to see something on a map
 If you simply need to be able to generate a visual representation of the data (e.g. display it on a map, generate a once-off image) you have three APIs available: